The Reflection (TV series): Soundtrack

-A 21-track soundtrack album, The Reflection Wave One—Original Soundtrack, by Trevor Horn was released in Japan and (digitally only) the US and UK.
-A limited edition version in Japan adds 3 bonus tracks.
-These are also available as the b-side to a digital single, "Sky Show", released in the US and UK.
+A 21-track soundtrack album, The Reflection: Wave One – Original Sound Track, by Trevor Horn was released in Japan, the US and UK.
+A limited edition version in Japan adds three bonus tracks.
+These are also available as the B-side to a digital single, "Sky Show", released in the US and UK.

 The end theme, "SunSunSunrise", is sung by 9nine, produced and co-written by Horn, co-composed by Simon Bloor and Cameron Gower Poole, and with lyrics by Kohei Tsunami.